 During our 2011 Annual Business Meeting in Branson, Missouri, the CCA held a public sale of 25 original caricature carvings by members of the CCA.
 The event offered carvings for sale from CCA members who do not typically sell their work.
 Pieces were available for purchase through the internet, by phone, or in person during the hours of the sale.
 Collectors from as far away as Canada took the opportunity to add unique and original carvings to their collections.

 During the CCA’s Annual Business Meeting in Boise, Idaho, we unveiled our fifth book project, “Caricatures in Motion”.
 The book features 25 original pieces by members of the CCA.
 The book is focused on helping carvers add “action” to their caricature carvings, and includes a step-by-step chapter for the carving featured on the cover, and additional sections on developing patterns and the painting process.
-The book is now available through our website store, or directly from Schiffer Publishing.
+The book is now available through our web store, or directly from Schiffer Publishing.

 In 2012, the CCA’s Annual Business Meeting was held in Sacramento, CA, for the opening of the CCA’s train exhibit at the California Railroad Museum.
 Our fourth project, Carving an 1880’s Western Train was on display at the museum through the end of 2013.
 It is estimated that over 300,000 visitors to the museum had an opportunity to see the 100+ caricature carvings and train that made up the project.